 For determining how far individual data are from the average value we widely use STDEV.
 For calculating the standard deviation, we can use the STDEV function, depending on whether the data set is a sample or represents the complete population.

-- Firstly, we need to select the cell where we want the value of the standard deviation.
+- First, we need to select the cell where we want the value of the standard deviation.

-- Secondly, write down the formula.
+- Next, write down the formula.
 The formula for calculating standard deviation is like this:

 - We can see the formula in cell G6, shown in the picture below.